elyby/docs/source/en/skins-system.rst

 Textures proxying
 =================

-Ely.by's service of skins system obtains textures from the official skin system in case no information about textures for the requested user name was found in the database.
+Ely.by's skins system service obtains textures from the official skin system in a case where no information about textures for the requested username was found in the database.
 The request will also be proxied if a skin entry is found, but it's default.

-To improve the throughput of the proxying algorithm, information about textures is cached in the 2 stages:
+To improve the throughput of the proxying algorithm, information about textures is cached in 2 stages:

 * Player's names and UUIDs matches are stored
   `for 30 days <https://help.mojang.com/customer/portal/articles/928638#targetText=How%20often%20can%20I%20change%20my%20username%3F>`_.

-* Information about textures is updated not more often than `once a minute <https://wiki.vg/Mojang_API#UUID_-.3E_Profile_.2B_Skin.2FCape>`_.
+* Information about textures isn't updated more often than `once a minute <https://wiki.vg/Mojang_API#UUID_-.3E_Profile_.2B_Skin.2FCape>`_.

 If you own a Minecraft premium account, but your nickname is busy, please contact our